akosiorek/akosiorek.github.io/_notes/2022-06-20-masking_repr_learning_vision.markdown

 In this blog, I will dive into why masked images deliver such a powerful learning signal, and think about what may constitute a good mask.
 But first, let's start with some motivation.

-# Masking and the Brian
+# Masking and the Brain

 Have you ever covered an object you see with your hand, and tried to imagine how the covered part looks like?
 If not, why won't you try?